Integrating Video Cloud with Salesforce

 Viewing video data in Salesforce

 As videos are viewed in Audience-enabled players, video viewing data will be synced to Salesforce.
 If the Simple data mapping option was selected, video view data will appear as a Task entry inside Salesforce.
 If the Advanced data mapping option was used, viewing data will appear as part of the Salesforce object that was selecting when the mapping was configured.
-In the following example, Simple data mapping was used.
-Viewing data appears as part of the contact's Activity History.
-The Subject will display BC Video View along with the video name and percent watched.
+In the following example, Advanced data mapping was used and the video fields were mapped to a custom BC Video View Salesforce object.